Glenn Gow’s CEO Coaching Process

 - Continually provide tools to get the most important things done

-Together, We’ll Develop Your Objectives for the Next 2 – 3 Years.
+With My Executive Coaching Process, We’ll Develop Your Objectives and Next Steps for the Following 2 – 3 Years.

 My favorite approach for this is OKRs (Objectives and Key Results), but I also work with many other approaches.